Weevils are oval, brownish-gray or black, flightless, hard-shelled beetles about ⅓-inch long with a pronounced snout.

 There are commonly one or more generations of weevils each year.

-Target Plants: Weevils attack most garden vegetables as well as rhubarb, strawberries, blueberries, blackberries, raspberries, cranberries, apples, cherries, peaches, pears, and plums.
+Weevils attack most garden vegetables as well as rhubarb, strawberries, blueberries, blackberries, raspberries, cranberries, apples, cherries, peaches, pears, and plums.

-Organic Controls: Use juvenile parasitic nematodes to prevent larvae infestations.
+Use juvenile parasitic nematodes to prevent larvae infestations.
 Use row cover barriers to keep adults out.
 Control serious infestations with pyrethrum, rotenone, or sabadilla.

-Organic Control Calendar: Here is what you can do seasonally to control weevils:
+Here is what you can do seasonally to control weevils:

 - Before planting: Don’t grow the same host crop in the same place two years in a row, especially if there has been a serious weevil infestation the year before.

-- At planting time: Dust diatomaceous earth around the base of plants to create a barrier; dust from the ground upwards covering all stems and leaves, especially the undersides of leaves.
+- At planting time: Dust diatomaceous earth around the base of plants to create a barrier; dust from the ground upwards covers all stems and leaves, especially the undersides of leaves.
 Place spun poly row covers over crops to exclude weevils; lay the cover directly on the plants and secure the cover with soil to exclude weevils.
 Apply a solution of insect parasitic nematodes.

 - While crops develop: Inspect plants regularly.
 Knock weevils off of plants at night onto a piece of cardboard then destroy them.
 Lay boards in the garden and check for weevils hiding under them during the day.
 Place burlap around the base of plants; check in the morning for weevils hiding in the burlap after feeding at night; shake them into soapy water.
 Place traps with sticky glue near plants to capture weevils climbing plants.
 Treat serious infestations with pyrethrum or sabadilla sprayed weekly; make sure to cover all leaf surfaces.
 Introduce predatory nematodes to stop the reproduction of weevils.

 - After harvest: Clean up and destroy dead plants of infested crops.
-Keep the garden free of weeds which can host weevils.
+Keep the garden free of weeds that can host weevils.
 Remove and destroy tree fruit that falls prematurely.
 Cultivate the garden thoroughly 6 to 8 inches deep to expose adult weevils and larvae to cold and birds.

-Natural Predators: Insect predators include spiders, ground beetles, and predatory nematodes.
+Insect predators include spiders, ground beetles, and predatory nematodes.
 Animal predators include chickens, bluebirds, warblers, wrens, and other birds